Curtis Sironen: 2016

 Sironen played the opening two games of the season in the second row, before missing three with injury.
 Soon after his return, he was chosen in the City side for the third time.
 Sironen said, "As someone who wants State of Origin honours in the future this is one of the stepping stones.
 Earlier this season I had a hamstring niggle.
 I've just been trying to get my body healthy and play for the Tigers, I'm just worrying about that before anything else.
 If I can put all the drama aside I'll be able to one day achieve the goals I've set myself."

-In November 2016 it was reported that Sironen would opt out of his contract so he could join the Manly-Warringah Sea Eagles for 2 seasons starting in 2017.
-In the wake of Sironen leaving The Wests Tigers, his father Paul slammed coach Jason Taylor in the media as he claimed that Taylor was leaving his son out of the first grade side on purpose.
+In November 2016, it was reported that Sironen would opt out of his contract so he could join the Manly-Warringah Sea Eagles for 2 seasons starting in 2017.
+In the wake of Sironen leaving the Wests Tigers, his father Paul slammed coach Jason Taylor in the media as he claimed that Taylor was leaving his son out of the first grade side on purpose.
 After Taylor was terminated, Paul Sironen said "He punted me then got rid of my young bloke last year, Well, karma's a bitch, Good riddance & don't let the door hit you on the way out!".

 2017

 On 4 May 2017, Sironen was placed under investigation by The NRL for an incident involving his former partner and the woman he had an affair with at a Balmain pub.
 It was alleged that Sironen smashed the door of a women's toilet because his former partner was spending far too long in the woman's cubicle with the woman he was cheated with.
 Witnesses said they had seen Sironen leave bleeding heavily from his hand and he was photographed two days later at training with his hand wrapped in a bandage.

-In the 2017 season, Sironen suffered a torn pectoral muscle in Round 14 and was ruled out for 12 weeks.
+In the 2017 season, Sironen suffered a torn pectoral muscle in Round 14 and was ruled out for twelve weeks.
 He made it back for the last two games of the season – round 26 against the Penrith Panthers and then the elimination final, against the same opponents the following week.
-At the end of the season Curtis played 15 games for the Manly Sea Eagles scoring 6 tries.
+At the end of the season Curtis played 15 games for the Manly club scoring six tries.